mrwilkins/mrwilkins/README.md

 ### Matthew Wilkins 👋
-* Here you will find some of my best work throughout my college career
+* Portfolio of some of my best work throughout my College career
+* Also includes Resume as well as Education, Skills, Hobbies, and Extracirricular